syncfusion-content/typescript-docs/TypeScript/CircularGauge/Getting-Started.md

  You can easily create the Circular Gauge widget by using the following steps.

-1.First create a typescript project  and the references in the app.ts page
+1.First create a TypeScript project  and the references in the app.ts page

-For common getting started of typescript , you can refer [here](https://help.syncfusion.com/js/typescript).
+For common getting started of TypeScript , you can refer [here](https://help.syncfusion.com/js/typescript).

 The default type definition file **ej.web.all.d.ts** needs to include the support for type-checking while initializing any of the Syncfusion widgets.